abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 comments: true
 categories: [tutorials, c++, tbb, parallel]
 ---
-I've just finished my AI course, and the idea of [evolutionary computing](https://en.wikipedia.org/wiki/Evolutionary_computation) has appealed me pretty much.
+I've just finished my AI course, and the idea of [evolutionary computing](https://en.wikipedia.org/wiki/Evolutionary_computation) has appealed me incredibly.
 Basically, evolutionary computing is a set of algorithms inspired by [Charles Darwin's Theory of Evolution](https://en.wikipedia.org/wiki/Evolution) with intent of providing some intel on solving optimization problems.
 On this category, it's included its most prominent example, the [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).

 But what is the Genetic Algorithm?
 It's really pretty simple (and beautiful): Genetic Algorithm is a heuristic to search for the best solution of a optimization problem (such as the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem), finding the best parameters of a neural network, and many others...), the 'best' here having direct analogy to the Theory of Evolution 'survival of the fittest'.

 <!-- more -->

 Each '**individual**' (a.k.a., candidate solution) is codified as a '**chromosome**', which is generally representated by a vector of numbers.
 Each vector value is called '**gene**'.
 A set of individuals is called '**population**'.
 Those 'individuals' will then compete to have a chance to 'reproduce', which is the act of mixing two chromosomes to generate a new one, different but similar to both parents.
 The fitter the individual, the greater the chance it has to reproduce (controlled by a function called '**crossover function**', which will always generate two new individuals, both having a certain percentage of genes of both parents.
-For example, if we define a crossover rate to being 30%, one child will have 30% of parent A's genes and 70% of parent B's genes, while the other will 70% of parent A's genes and 30% of parent B's genes.
+For example, if we define a crossover rate to being 30%, one child will have 30% of parent A's genes and 70% of parent B's genes, while the other will have 70% of parent A's genes and 30% of parent B's genes.
 There's also a chance of a gene suffer '**mutation**', e.g., changing to a random value, during the crossover process).
 The fitness of an individual is measured through a function called '**fitness function**'.
 This is an iterative algorithm, and on each iteration we have a new '**generation**' of individuals.
 There are many stop criterias for this algorithm, one of them being the number of generations.
 Crystal clear?
 Then let's see a simple pseudo-code, shall we? :))

 ```
 function GENETIC_ALGORITHM(population_size, max_num_generations, crossover_rate, mutation_chance) begin